-Medicaid is re-launching the Medical Care Advisory Committee (MCAC) in fall 2021.
-Members of the committee can be Medicaid beneficiaries, advocates, and providers and serve on the commitee to make recommendations to the Medicaid program.
+The Medical Care Advisory Committee (MCAC) will be holding its first meeting on January 27, 2022, at the Nebraska State Office Building in Lincoln.
+Medicaid is still seeking applicants to serve on the committee.
+Members of the committee can be Medicaid beneficiaries, advocates, and providers and serve on the committee to make recommendations to the Medicaid program.
 For more details, and the application, see below:

 Medicaid and Long-Term Care (MLTC) oversees the Nebraska Medicaid program, home and community based services, and the State Unit on Aging.